git/git.github.io/SoC-2022-Ideas.md

 can expect hands-on mentorship, but will have the agency to pick one or more of the above sub-projects (or create their own!) that interests them most.

-Expected Project Size: 175 hours
+Expected Project Size: 175 hours or 350 hours

 Difficulty: Medium